EvergineTeam/PhysicsJointsSample/README.md

 # Physics Joints Sample

-This sample shows the different types of physics joints that you can use Evergine to enhance your physics simulations.
+This sample shows the different types of physics joints that you can use Evergine to enhance your simulations.

 ![alt Screenshot](Screenshots/screenshots01.jpg)
 ![alt Screenshot](Screenshots/screenshots02.jpg)